Faculty Research Programs

 Inorganic chemistry is the study of metal based compounds, their structures and reactions.
 Metal based compounds are often catalysts and can be found in bioinorganic chemistry and organometallic chemistry.

-Faculty: Baar, Russell, Keane
+Faculty: Baar, Keane, Young

 Organic chemistry is concerned with the structure, function and reactions of carbon based compounds.
 Organic chemists may study new reactions of organic molecules or perhaps take on the role of architect and assemble a compound using a series of consecutive chemical reactions.